wearefrank/ladybug/CONTRIBUTING.md

 ### Adjusting `pom.xml` (steps 1 and 7)

-This step has been partly automated.
+Step 1 has been partly automated.
 See directory `frank-runner/specials/util/syncPomVersions`.
 This directory holds an ANT script.
 There are `.sh` and `.bat` scripts to execute the goals of this ANT script.
 For example, under Linux (or MinGW) you can execute `run.sh` to adjust your checkouts of Ladybug and the Frank!Framework.
 It causes the `pom.xml` of your Ladybug checkout to reference your checkout of ladybug-frontend.
 It also adjusts `frankframework/ladybug/pom.xml` so that your checkout of the Frank!Framework references your checkout of ladybug.
 By choosing the right script, you can choose which of the `pom.xml` files are adjusted and which ones are left alone.

 ### Configuring the Frank!Runner (steps 2 and 8)

 To start a pre-existing build of the Frank!Framework (available as local Maven artifact or on a Nexus server), use the ANT script in the root directory of the Frank!Runner.
 That script loads properties from a file `build.properties` that should be placed in the root directory of the Frank!Runner.
 You can configure `projects.dir` and `project.dir` to reference to your Frank application.
 See the Frank!Runner README for details: https://github.com/wearefrank/frank-runner/blob/master/README.md.
 If you want to run the Frank!Framework or ladybug-test-webapp on a different port, set `tomcat.connector.port`.

+> [!WARNING]
+>
+> Properties `projects.dir` and `project.dir` only apply if you are running the plain Frank!Framework.
+Do not use if you run ladybug-test-webapp or ladybug-ff-test-webapp.
+In contrast, property `tomcat.connector.port` can be applied in every test setup.

 To build Ladybug and the Frank!Framework locally, you have to work with folders `frank-runner/specials/ladybug` and `frank-runner/specials/iaf-webapp`.
 Both of these directories contain ANT scripts that can be executed on the command line by `.bat` and `.sh` scripts. `frank-runner/specials/ladybug` runs the Maven build of the Ladybug checkout and applies options you provide in a file `build.properties`, see below.
 Then it delegates to `frank-runner/specials/iaf-webapp` in case the Frank!Framework participates in your test.